Ambient VU Meter

-This VU meter is made up of 7 rows of parallel-wired voltage-matched leds , these leds are driven by 7 switching mosfet transistors by using a constant-voltage ~1.7v source.
-This risky arrangement (which can potentially overdrive the leds) avoids the need to connect them serially, avoiding the use of current-limiting resistors, which not only waste current, but also add complexity to the circuit while adding more parts to the bill of materials.
+This VU meter is made up of 7 rows of voltage-matched LEDs wired in parallel, these LEDs are driven by 7 switching MOSFET transistors at a constant-voltage ~1.7v source, which can be varied for varying the LED brightness.
+This risky parallel arrangement, which can potentially overdrive the LEDs, bypasses the need to connect them serially, avoiding the use of current-limiting resistors (which would waste current) or having to use higher (matched) voltages for each row, which would increase the complexity of the circuit while adding more parts to the BOM.

 The gallery below shows some of the pictures taken while building the circuit, which is separated into two boards: The vertical board contains the leds and the driver transistors, while the bottom board contains the microphone, the op-amps and some passive elements.